codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 * Every time a commit happens to the configuration repository the cluster will be notified to deploy the new version of the files (we will setup a pipeline for this)
 * Every subsequent configuration change should become a Git commit.
 Ad-hoc changes to the cluster (i.e. with `kubectl` commands) are **NOT** allowed

+We also have a third Git repository for pipelines, because pipelines are also part of the application.

 ## Connecting ArgoCD and Codefresh